sanger-tol/treeval/docs/usage.md

 :warning: Please ensure you read the following sections on Directory Structure (`gene_alignment_data`, `synteny`, scripts), HiC data prep and Pacbio data prep.
 Without these you may not be able to successfully run the TreeVal pipeline.
 If nothing is clear then leave an issue report.

+We now also support ( and encourage ) using the nf-co2footprint plugin (Nextflow version >= 23.07) which generated statistics on how much energy your pipeline uses as well as the amount of Co2 it helps produce.
+As it is pre-release, you will need to compile this plugin your self and store it in your `$NXF_HOME/plugins` directory, which you can find with `echo $NXF_HOME`.
+We have included the relevant config file `co2footprint.config` in this repo.
+The plugin can be used be including `-plugins nf-co2footprint@{VERSION} -c co2footprint.config` in your nextflow command.

 ### Local testing

 <details markdown="1">